MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. I think this should work
+1. remove works like it should
-2. this one would work if I could figure out how to implement grow
+2. add works like it should
-3. I think this should work
+3. grow does what its supposed to
-4. I am unsure on this
+4. I think grow is linear time
-5. I think think I've accomplished this
+5. grow does the right thing; I think the destructor does as well
-6. I'm pretty sure this works
+6. this works properly
 7. remove throws an exception. im not sure why add would need to throw an exception
-8. i am unsure about this as well
+8. this works!

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.